RedisLabs/redis-enterprise-k8s-docs/README.md

 ### Prerequisites

-- A Kubernetes cluster version of 1.11 or higher, with a minimum of 3 worker nodes.
+- A Kubernetes cluster version of 1.11 or higher, with a minimum of 3 worker nodes with time synchronized (via NTP).
 - A Kubernetes client (kubectl) with a matching version.
 For OpenShift, an OpenShift client (oc).
 - Access to DockerHub, RedHat Container Catalog or a private repository that can serve the required images.